2.5: Art of Clarity - Paragraphs

 Paragraphs, media style

 What follows are three guidelines for constructing paragraphs for text-based mass media platforms.
-Broadcast style is covered later on.
+Broadcast style is covered in another chapter.
+The imagined audience for these guidelines is college freshmen and sophomores.

 - A paragraph for a mass media publication is almost never five sentences long.
 Paragraphs are short, usually 2-3 sentences.

 - Most paragraphs in mass media writing focus narrowly on only one concept.
-If a sentence is limited to one idea, a concept is narrowly defined as two or three ideas that logically hang together.
+A sentence should be limited to one idea.
+In this sense, a concept might be two or three ideas that logically hang together.

 - In text-based media, quotes get their own paragraph.
 The attribution indicating who made the comment and the quote, set off in quotation marks, are all that is needed.